SusheelThapa/command/command/c/cat.md

 1. File Concatenation

-   - Create three text files, such as `file1.txt`, `file2.txt`, and `file3.txt`, with some sample text in each.
+   - Create three text files, eg. `file1.txt`, `file2.txt`, and `file3.txt`, with some sample text in each.
    - Use the cat command to concatenate the contents of `file1.txt`, `file2.txt`, and `file3.txt` into a single file, let's call it all `files.txt`.
-   - Verify that all f`iles.txt` contains the combined text from the three original files.
+   - Verify that all `files.txt` contains the combined text from the three original files.

 2. Creating and Copying files